Book Your Trip to Germany

 Some tickets have a fixed rate regardless of how many passengers are traveling in your group.
 The Berlin ticket, for example, costs €33 for 1-5 people, meaning you can get this day pass for as little as €6.60 per person.

-- The day ticket is also valid for either a single person or for a group of up to 5 people.
+- At the time of this writing, the day ticket is also valid for either a single person or for a group of up to 5 people.
 Just like with the regional ticket, the price increases by a fixed amount for each additional passenger traveling on the ticket.
 Also like with the regional ticket, the day ticket only allows you to travel with regional trains and public buses.
 Likewise, the ticket is valid between 9 am and 3 am on the following day.
 The difference is that you can use this ticket to take the train across state borders and usually as far as the first stop in neighboring countries.
 Pricing for the day ticket is as follows:

 - For 1 person = €44

 - For 3 persons = €60

 There are tons of great deals on train tickets in Germany.
 If you are unsure which ticket you should purchase to save the most money, contact us, tell us your situation and we’ll be happy to direct you to the right ticket!

 So there you have it, everything you need to know about transportation in Germany.
 Feel free to bookmark this page and ask us any questions you may have when you are ready to start planning your trip to Germany.
 We’ve been living here for many years (Denise grew up here) and we know all of the ins and outs about transportation in Germany.
 Aside from that, we love to help people plan their trips and we offer our assistance for free. 🙂